‘Little Army-Navy Game’ serves as sporting centerpiece of Norwich University’s bicentennial homecoming

 The Times reported how earlier in September 1984, a team of Norwich cadets had cut though a 7-foot-high fence and painted Norwich’s letters on Coast Guard’s field in New London, Connecticut.

 Furthermore, the Los Angeles Times on Nov.
 7, 1985, reported how one year, Norwich students kidnapped the Coast Guard’s cantankerous bear mascot, named Objee (short for Objectionable) and began driving toward Vermont.

 The bear, living up to its ornery nickname, trashed the getaway van’s insides.
 And, the Los Angeles Times reported, Norwich’s group stopped to telephone the Coast Guard Academy, admit ursine thievery and say it was rushing back to Connecticut to return the beast.

 Norwich and Coast Guard have shared conferences over the years.
-Both schools were members of the Freedom Football Conference from 1992-2003.
+Both schools were members of the Freedom Football Conference from 1992 to 2003.
 In 2005, Coast Guard joined the New England Football Conference.
 Norwich spent three years in the Empire 8 before leaving to help found the Eastern Collegiate Football Conference in 2009.